Mixing, Routing, Processing, Recording

 FusionDesk

-A Windows software mixer for flexible audio routing, sandboxed VST3 processing, direct recording, and monitor control across ASIO, Windows Audio, and Per-Application Audio Capture.
+A Windows software mixer for flexible audio routing, sandboxed VST3 processing, direct recording, and monitor control across ASIO, Windows Audio, and Per-Application Audio Capture - and now plays software instruments live.

 Routing Without Hardware Lock-In